Using digital traces to analyze software work: skills, careers and programming languages: Analysis on SO users

 We proceed as follows.
 First, we label each minute of a day, henceforth \emph{day-minute}, from 0 to 1399 in a manner that is independent of timezones.
 Next, for each user, we calculate the average minute of the day they post answers on SO.
 This offers a coarse indication of when a user is active on the platform.
-Finally, we calculate for each task and each day-minute the amount of task experience that is expected to be available on SO.
-To do so, we sum the task experience of all users, weighted by the gap between the day-minute of a question and the average day-minute of each user.
-We call this variable, $M_{\theta, m}$, the \emph{minute-task count} of task $\theta$ at day-minute $m$.
-Next, we use this variable as an instrument for the actual task experience of whichever user provides the first answer to the question at hand.
+Finally, we calculate for each skill and each day-minute the amount of skill expertise that is expected to be available on SO.
+To do so, we sum the skill expertise of all users, weighted by the gap between the day-minute of a question and the average day-minute of each user.
+We call this variable, $M_{\theta, m}$, the \emph{minute-skill count} of skill $\theta$ at day-minute $m$.
+Next, we use this variable as an instrument for the actual skill expertise of whichever user provides the first answer to the question at hand.

 Note that there are some potential concerns about this instrument.
-First, if there are geographic components to task experience of users and if these geographic components directly influence the quality of an answer, the instrument may be invalid.
+First, if there are geographic components to skill expertise of users and if these geographic components directly influence the quality of an answer, the instrument may be invalid.
 For instance, the timezone that includes Silicon Valley may have a disproportionate number of highly skilled programmers, such that any questions posed when most people in this timezone are active may attract high quality first answers.
-To correct for this, we always include day-minute fixed effects and in some specifications also add task-year-combination fixed effects.
+To correct for this, we always include day-minute fixed effects and in some specifications also add skill--year-combination fixed effects.

-Second, the instrument assumes that questions are answered within day from the time they are posted on SO.
-In fact, we would expect that our instrument does not work for questions whose first answer does not arrive within 24 hours.
+Second, the instrument assumes that questions are answered within a day from the time they are posted on SO.
+In fact, we would expect that our instrument does not work for questions whose first answer does not arrive within the first 24 hours after the question was raised.
 We exploit this in placebo tests that focus on questions whose first answer is provided at least 24 hours after the posting of the question itself.

 Table~\ref{tab:regression_vote_top_IV} shows results for an adapted version of the regression model of eq.~(\ref{eq:votingregression}) in the main text, but now using Two-Stage Least Squares (2SLS) estimation.
 In particular, we estimate the following equation: